Some problems of arithmetic origin in rational dynamics: Review of rational dynamics on

 \subsection{Periodic points}

-Algebra shows that $f^n$ admits $d^n+1$ fixed points counting multiplicities.
+A point $z\in \pu(\cc)$ is \emph{periodic} if there exists $n$ such that $f^n(z) = z$.
+The period of $z$ is the minimal such positive $n$, And a fixed point is a point of period 1.
+Elementary algebra shows that $f^n$ admits $d^n+1$ fixed points counting multiplicities.
 If $z_0$ has exact period $n$, the {\em multiplier} of $z_0$ is the complex number $(f^n)'(z_0)$ (which does not depend on the chosen Riemannian metric on the sphere).
 It determines a lot of the local dynamics of $f^n$ near $z_0$.
-There are three main cases: \begin{itemize} \item {\em attracting} $\abs{(f^n)'(z_0)}<1$: then $z_0\in F$ and for $z$ near $z_0$, $f^{nk}(z)\to z_0$ as $k\to \infty$; \item {\em repelling} $\abs{(f^n)'(z_0)}>1$: then $z_0\in J$ since $\abs{(f^{nk})'(z_0)}\to \infty$ as $k\to \infty$; \item {\em neutral} $\abs{(f^n)'(z_0)}=1$ then $z_0$ belongs to $F$ or $J$ according to the arithmetic properties of the argument of $(f^n)'(z_0)$. \end{itemize} The neutral case subdivides further into {\em rationally neutral} (or {\em parabolic}) when $(f^n)'(z_0)$ is a root of unity and {\em irrationally neutral} otherwise.
+There are three main cases: \begin{itemize} \item {\em attracting:} $\abs{(f^n)'(z_0)}<1$: then $z_0\in F$ and for $z$ near $z_0$, $f^{nk}(z)\to z_0$ as $k\to \infty$; \item {\em repelling:} $\abs{(f^n)'(z_0)}>1$: then $z_0\in J$ since $\abs{(f^{nk})'(z_0)}\to \infty$ as $k\to \infty$; \item {\em neutral:} $\abs{(f^n)'(z_0)}=1$: then $z_0$ belongs to either $F$ or $J$. \end{itemize} The neutral case subdivides further into {\em rationally neutral} (or {\em parabolic}) when $(f^n)'(z_0)$ is a root of unity and {\em irrationally neutral} otherwise.
 Parabolic points belong to the Julia set.
-The classification of irrationally neutral points is quite delicate (actually still not complete) and we will not need it.
+The dynamical classification of irrationally neutral points, which essentially boils down to the question whether they belong to the Fatou or Julia set, is quite delicate (and actually still not complete) and we will not need it.

 \begin{thm}[Fatou, Julia] Repelling periodic points are dense in $J(f)$. \end{thm}